 Telehealth offers many benefits for clients.
 It’s a powerful strategy that makes counseling easier and convenient.
 Some key benefits to Telehealth are:

-Regardless of the counseling session, whether it’s individual counseling, sex therapy, relationship counseling, child and adolescent therapy, Telehealth offers significant value.
-Each remote counseling session is uniquely structured for optimum treatment regardless of age or circumstances.
+Whether it’s individual counseling, sex therapy, relationship counseling, child and adolescent therapy, Telehealth offers significant value regardless of the counseling session.
+Each remote counseling session is uniquely structured for optimum treatment irrespective of age or circumstances.
 It’s a new path to healing and growing.

 What type of technology do you need to use Telehealth services?

 You will need a device that has a video camera, similar to FaceTime or Skype.
 You will also need Internet access via Chrome or Firefox browser.
 Virtually all smartphones provide easy access to Telehealth services.
 A desktop computer, laptop, or tablet are also ways of accessing a video calling app.
-There are a variety of video calling apps available, and accommodations can be made to use the one that you feel most comfortable with.
+There are various video calling apps available, and accommodations can be made to use the one you feel most comfortable with.

 In conclusion, Telehealth services are an excellent option for busy or working individuals.
 It offers real-time solutions to psychotherapy that are affordable, flexible, and convenient.
-It eliminates the physical requirements of an in-office visit while allowing you the ability to be anywhere.
+In addition, it eliminates the physical requirements of an in-office visit while allowing you the ability to be anywhere.

 For additional information about Telehealth, feel free to contact us by phone at 772-631-6138 or by email at email@example.com.